-In Section O, pages 80-81, the applicants state that during the 18 months immediately preceding the submittal of the application, incidents related to quality of care occurred in eight of the 18 facilities.
-The applicants state that all facilities were back in compliance at the time of application submittal.
+In Section O, pages 79-80, the applicants state that during the 18 months immediately preceding the submittal of the application, incidents related to quality of care occurred in eight of the 18 facilities.
+The applicants state that at the time of application submittal, all facilities are in compliance.
 After reviewing and considering information provided by the applicants and considering the quality of care provided at all 18 facilities, the applicants provide sufficient evidence that quality care has been provided in the past.